 The children's climate lawsuit, filed in 2015, accuses the federal government of perpetuating policies that favor a fossil-fuel based energy system and of failing to adequately regulate greenhouse gas emissions.
 By doing so, the suit alleges, the government exposed the children to the dangers of climate change and has failed to manage natural resources, in the public trust, for future generations.

 A federal district judge is scheduled to hear the case on Oct.
 29. Both the Obama and Trump administrations have tried to have the case dismissed, but their efforts have been rejected by the courts.

-Last week, attorneys for the Trump administration filed a motion for an emergency stay in a federal appeals court, which the children's attorneys responded to on Tuesday.
+In early July, attorneys for the Trump administration filed a motion for an emergency stay, which the children's attorneys responded to.

 "Just to be clear, there is no emergency," said Julia Olson, executive director of Our Children's Trust, which is representing the children.
 "They're pulling out every frivolous motion they can to dodge the case."

 On July 30, the U.S. Supreme Court rejected the federal government's request for an emergency stay, saying the request was premature.
 It wrote, however, that "the breadth of the respondents' claims is striking" and said the court "should take these concerns into account in assessing the burdens of discovery and trial, as well as the desireability of a prompt ruling on the government's pending dispositive motions."

 Stiglitz, a Columbia University economics professor and former World Bank chief economist, concludes that increasing global warming will have huge costs on society and that a fossil fuel-based system "is causing imminent, significant, and irreparable harm to the Youth Plaintiffs and Affected Children more generally."
 He explains in a footnote that his analysis also examines impacts on "as-yet-unborn youth, the so-called future generations."